Connect with others who understand.

 • Bupropion, an antidepressant

-While some of these drugs are still undergoing clinical trials (research studies that investigate potential new treatments), your doctor may be able to explore with you other medications that are proven to help with fatigue.
+While some of these drugs are still undergoing clinical trials (research studies that investigate potential new treatments), your doctor may be able to explore with you other medications that have been shown to help with fatigue.

 5. Look Into Dietary Supplements